eldoy/waveorb-site/app/pages/doc/how-it-works.md

 ### Return values

 Middleware, filters and server action functions can all return data.
-If they return an object, string or `false`, execution is halted.
-If they don't return anything or `undefined`, execution continues.
+If they return an object, string or false, execution is halted.
+If they don't return anything (undefined), execution continues.

 ```js
 async function($) {